 Figures 11, 12, 13 and 14 show the largest positions in each part of the portfolio as at 31 August 2018.
-Details of the rationale underlying some of these and other positions can be found in our previous notes (see page 12 of this note).
-Many of the names will be familiar to readers of our previous notes on SIGT, particularly for the specialist asset and fixed income positions.
+Details of the rationale underlying some of these and other positions can be found in QuotedData's previous notes (see page 13 of this note).
+Many of the names will be familiar to readers of QuotedData's previous notes on SIGT, particularly for the specialist asset and fixed income positions.
 Some of the more interesting changes are seen within the overseas equities allocation and these are discussed overleaf.

-Readers should see page 10 of our June 2018 annual overview note for more information on the HMG Global Emerging Markets Equity Fund.
-However, both the HMG fund and the other two Asian funds discussed overleaf, have a value approach, good levels of distribution to contribute to the SIGT's revenue income, high active share portfolios, a small and mid-cap bias to gain exposure to less well-researched areas of the market and stated AUM limits.
+Readers should see page 10 of QuotedData's June 2018 annual overview note for more information on the HMG Global Emerging Markets Equity Fund.
+However, both the HMG fund and the other two Asian funds discussed overleaf, have a value approach, good levels of distribution to contribute to the SIGT's revenue income, high active share portfolios (in other words they have portfolios that look quite a bit different to an index benchmark), a small and mid-cap bias to gain exposure to less well-researched areas of the market and a cap on the maximum size of the fund.